cake-tech/cake-docs/docs/get-started/index.md

 ## Setup

-Once you've successfully installed Cake Wallet, you can coninue to [Create your first wallet](./setup/create-first-wallet.md) or [Restore your wallet](./restore/restore-wallet-from-keys-or-seed.md) if you want to import an existing crypto wallet.
+Once you've successfully installed Cake Wallet, you can coninue to [Setup your first wallet](./setup/).

 ## Have fun!